Hamidalavi/examid-gaming-journey/README.md

 9. I do a lot of strafing while aiming, because it makes me more accurate when shooting
 10. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the touch screen, the main thing is focusing on every phone pixel you want to do
+11. Blinking is like changing the magazine of a gun.
+My eyes are always open when I focus on the enemy.
+When I'm done, I relieve eye fatigue with a wink
-11. Finally, the brain **optimized the fingers' movements** and now my entire focus is on the game
+12. Finally, the brain **optimized the fingers' movements** and now my entire focus is on the game
-12. Congratulations, Examid is now going to be a Pro Player at **touch**
+13. Congratulations, Examid is now going to be a Pro Player at **touch**

 > [!CAUTION]
 **This gaming journey belongs only to Examid and has nothing to do with other gamers.
 Everyone's journey is different according to their circumstances and situations**